 Think of semi-formal attire as wedding guest default mode.
 If the invite doesn’t specify how to arrive, reach for a classic cocktail dress (lace is always lovely) and accessories that sparkle, then rest assured you’ll be dressed appropriately no matter what.

 If you’re not familiar with the venue, check it out online for an idea of the wedding’s vibe, then plan your ensemble accordingly.

 Now’s the time to pull out all the stops–without upstaging the bride, of course!
-A formal or black-tie wedding is the perfect time to slip into a floor-length gown, the highest of heels, and statement accessories like a beaded clutch and blingy gems.
+A formal or black-tie wedding is the perfect time to slip into a floor-length gown, the highest of heels, and statement accessories like a metallic clutch and drop earrings.

 Use the color scheme of the invitation as a hint as to which color the bridesmaids might wear.
 You may want to opt for another hue so as not to appear too matchy.